 Implement an online system—accessible to HR, managers and executives—to schedule and track candidate interviews.

-Don’t use multiple interviews because of habit, but because they are necessary.
-For example, multiple interviews may work best for jobs that cut across various departments and require several skills.
+Don’t use multiple interviews out of habit, but because they are necessary.
+For example, multiple interviews may be perfectly appropriate for jobs that cut across various departments.

 The eyes have it: Top body language blunders

 Top 5 body language mistakes that hiring managers say would make them less likely to hire a job candidate: